 A coil arrived with bad pickling stains – probably a result of halting the acid pickling line as it was being processed.
 A closeup of the surface is shown on the left.
 The balance of the coil was EPS processed, which completely removed the pickling stains, as shown on the right.

 This sample is a single piece from a coil with severe silicon streaks, a problem of excess silicon in the steel depositing on the surface.
 The left half of the sample was masked off, then the sample was EPS processed.
 Removing the masking, it was apparent that the streaking was removed by EPS.

 A manufacturer has coils of stainless steel EPS’d so as to ‘roughen’ the surface, which has demonstrated improved paint adherence and performance.
 A side benefit is the ‘wood grain’ pattern on the surface of the strip, shown in the ‘Before’ portion is eliminated by the EPS processing.

 Mitigating Common Surface Defects

-The gallery on the left shows side-by-side photos of common surface defects.
-The left side shows a section of a strip that was not EPS processed (or prior to processing), while the right side shows a section of that same strip, originally having the same surface defect, after it underwent EPS processing.
+The gallery shown here features side-by-side photos of common surface defects.
+The left side shows a section of a strip that was not EPS processed or prior to EPS processing.
+The right side shows a section of that same strip, originally having the same surface defect, after it underwent EPS processing.

-EPS benefits are also available to material that has already been acid pickled, but became rusted or exhibits high levels of surface flaws that makes it 'secondary' material.
-EPS processing can restore it to 'primary' status and, in the case of processing on an EPS Coil Line, improve the material's shape by tension leveling.
+EPS benefits are also available to material that has already been acid pickled, but became rusted or exhibits high levels of surface flaws, like pickling stains, that makes it ‘secondary’ material.
+EPS processing can restore it to ‘primary’ status.